Padstow: Buses

-Padstow is served by bus services 56 from Newquay and 11/11A from Plymouth which also serves Bodmin Parkway as noted above.
-Both are operated by Go Cornwall Bus and run hourly Monday to Saturday, less frequent on Sundays and Bank Holidays.
-There is also the Atlantic Coaster from Newquay, run with open top buses and provided by First Kernow.
+Padstow is served by bus services 56 from Newquay and 57 from Liskeard which also serves Bodmin Parkway as noted above.
+Both are operated by Go Cornwall Bus and run mostly hourly Monday to Saturday, less frequently on Sundays and Bank Holidays.

 Footpaths

 The South West Coast Path runs on both sides of the River Camel estuary and crosses from Padstow to Rock via the Black Tor ferry.
 The path gives walking access to the coast with Stepper Point and Trevose Head within an easy day's walk of Padstow.

 The Saints' Way long-distance footpath runs from Padstow to Fowey on the south coast of Cornwall.

-The Camel Trail cycleway follows the course of the former railway (see above) from Padstow.
+The Camel Trail follows the course of the former railway (see above) from Padstow.
 It is open to walkers, cyclists and horse riders and suitable for disabled access.
 The 17.3 mi long route leads to Wadebridge and on to Wenford Bridge and Bodmin, and is used by an estimated 400,000 users each year, generating an income of approximately £3 million a year.